kwabenamarmo/kwabenamarmo/README.md

 * 🌍  I'm based in Ghana, Accra
 * ✉️  You can contact me at [kwabenamarmo1@gmail.com](mailto:kwabenamarmo1@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm a Frontend Software Engineer
 * 🤝  I'm open to collaborating on creating Beautiful experiences

 ### Skills